burkeholland/deno-first-look/lessons/what-is/typescript-first.md

 ## Structure and standardization

-One of the beatiful things about JavaScript is that there is no _right_ way to do it.
+One of the beautiful things about JavaScript is that there is no _right_ way to do it.
 Everyone organizes their projects differently.
 Some people use classes and some don't.
 Some people use objects to store collections and some people use arrays.
 If you remember the book - The Lorax - JavaScript is like a thneed.
 It is whatever you need it to be.

 This is also one of the drawbacks.
 It makes it harder for organizations to standardize on JavaScript because they have to invent their own patterns.